 With COVID-19 playing a major role in how people and technology work together in different industries, the future of brokers and real estate has changed as well.
 Some thought leaders have expressed concern about if AI and other tech innovations could take over human employees and continuing to drastically change the job market.

 Another one of COVID-19’s many effects on the world was changing the work landscape.
 Those in the workforce now have the option to work fully remote or in a hybrid setting that includes going into the office 2-3 times per week.
-According to Apartment List, twenty-one percent of workers plan to be fully remote post-pandemic and nineteen percent expect a hybrid environment.

 The main purpose of property technology is to simplify the way real estate businesses manage, sell, and rent properties.
 Although the real estate market has been slow in accepting technological and proptech trends, the proptech industry proved its importance during the COVID-19 pandemic.
 With less in-person interaction and physical space, proptech tools can help property managers digitize the renting or selling process and make the most of their limited space.
 The top two benefits of property technology in the workplace include: